Actionlabs-AMS/deltrans-be/README.md

 2. Navigate to "Azure Active Directory" > "App registrations"
 3. Click "New registration"
 4. Fill in the application details:
-    - Name: "BaseCode Email Service"
+    - Name: "deltrans-be Email Service"
     - Supported account types: "Accounts in this organizational directory only"
     - Redirect URI: Leave blank for now
 5. Click "Register"